OWWL-Library-System/eg-docs/docs/policy-best-practices/owwl-policy/circulation.md

 ### Age Based Hold Protection

-Age-based hold protection limits holds to those requests being picked up at the owning library, for a period of two months based on the copy create date.
+Age-based hold protection limits holds to those requests being picked up at the owning library, for a period of up to two months based on the copy create date.
 Use of age-based hold protection is optional, can be applied to all types of new materials, and can be removed from a copy at any time, as determined by the owning library.
 (OWWLAC 02/2013, 04/2014)

 ## Loan periods
 ### Editing due dates when a patron needs extra time